 How can artists and the creative sectors step up and make an impact on the most challenging issues of our time?
 How can creativity influence public debate and discourse?
 And how can the arts be the kind of gamechanger it always sets out to be?

-If you’re working in arts and culture (or hoping to forge a creative career), then get ready to grapple with these questions (and a whole lot more) at Creative Victoria’s State Summit.
-Held over two days across ACMI, the NGV and Arts Centre Melbourne, the summit is an opportunity to hear from some of the most innovative minds in the city and beyond, working across arts, culture, screen and design.
+If you’re working in arts and culture (or hoping to forge a creative career), then get ready to grapple with these questions (and a whole lot more) at Creative Victoria’s third Creative State Summit.
+Held over two days at Melbourne Museum, the summit is an opportunity to hear from and meet some of the most innovative minds in the city and beyond, working across arts, culture, screen and design.

-This inaugural Creative State Summit is part of Creative Victoria’s Creative State program – a $115 million strategy launched in April last year – which aims to boost the state’s creative industry across everything from film and television to fashion and arts festivals.
+This Creative State Summit is produced by REMIX Summits and is part of Creative Victoria’s Creative State program – a $115 million strategy launched in April 2016 – which aims to boost the state’s creative industry across everything from film and television to fashion and arts festivals.